dexie/dexie-website/docs/Compound-Index.md

 ```

 ## Matching Multiple Values

 To find specific people using both their first and last name, we can use [WhereClause.anyOf()](/docs/WhereClause/WhereClause.anyOf()).
-This allows us to have multiple criteria for on the properties that are part of the compound index.
+This allows us to have multiple criteria for the properties that are part of the compound index.
 The syntax should be as follows:

 ```javascript
 db.people